In-House / Private Training Enquiry Form

 The courses are designed to maximise the learning curve, and this is usually achieved by a mix of activities – quizzes, demonstrations, examples, discussion, simulations, teamwork.

-Many companies use in-house training to “kick-start” projects or as a catalyst for change.
+Many organisations use in-house training to “kick-start” projects or as a catalyst for change.
 A common approach when writing an internal business case for a training course or program is the 5 step method:

 1 ) Training Objective

-A brief paragraph to describe what’s in it for the company.
+A brief paragraph to describe what’s in it for the organisation.
 A training objective is a statement of the focus and direction of the in-house training.
 For example: “to equip analysts with the skills necessary to undertake a new project” “to train analysts in formal techniques as part of the adoption of standardised processes for capturing and documenting requirements”.

 2) Organisational Outcomes